cacophony-wj/LeS/README.md

 **x is not a whitelisted download:**

 This can happen when I update the modlist.
-Check if a new update is available and wait if there is none.
+Check if a new update to the modlist is available and wait if there is none.

 **Wabbajack could not find my game folder:**